boksasp/boksasp.github.io/_posts/2022-01-26-hosting-multiple-services-on-home-server.markdown

 I ended up using port `8080` because I had some issues using port `80` without changing the default route of Nginx.
 It kept giving me the "Welcome to nginx!" page.

 I couldn't be assed digging any deeper, so I just changed to `8080`.
+Make sure to restart nginx after modifying the configuration.

 ### Node apps
 I started up two node apps just so I could have something to test against.
+These apps are running on the same Windows desktop that Nginx is running on.

 ```javascript
 const http = require('http');